Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Consider this example:

 You’re going to the gym to build your upper body strength.
 You start doing bicep curls with a 10-pound weight.
 It feels pretty heavy at first.
-But as you build up your strength, it gets easier.
+As you build up your strength, it gets easier.

 Would you stop there?
 No!